Georges Danton: Revolution

-From 14 July 1789, the day of the storming of the Bastille, Danton volunteered in the Guards of his district.
-He and his district opposed the Marquis de LaFayette, the commander of the National Guard, and Jean Sylvain Bailly, the provisional mayor.
-In early October, he was elected president of his section (around the Cordeliers Convent) and deputy to the Commune.
+In the spring of 1789, Danton found his revolutionary beginnings as one of the many people giving speeches to the crowds gathered in the Palais Royal.
+His demanding voice and rhetorical skill quickly gained him fame, as well as his nickname of "The Thunderer".
+As the Cordeliers district Danton resided in grew more persistent in its revolutionary ideals, it eventually formed its own street militia that was involved in the storming of the Bastille on July 14, 1789.
+Danton himself was not present for the event, however, he soon after led the Cordeliers militia, as well as other revolutionaries, on a mission to retake the Bastille from its provisional governor, which gained him more popular support from the revolutionaries.
+He and his district opposed the Marquis de LaFayette, the commander of the National Guard, as well as Jean Sylvain Bailly, the provisional mayor.
+In early October, he was elected president of his section (around the Cordeliers Convent) and deputy to the Commune and wrote the poster for the Cordeliers which called Parisians to arms.

 His house in the Rue des Cordeliers was open to many people from the neighborhood.
 Danton, Desmoulins, and Marat, who lived around the corner, all used the nearby Cafe Procope as a meeting place.
-Danton protected Marat, and in March 1790, LaFayette ordered Danton detained.
+Danton protected Marat from legal proceedings, and in March 1790, LaFayette ordered Danton detained.
 Paris Commune was divided up into 48 sections and allowed to gather separately.
 Danton was removed from office by a redistricting of Paris, for which he was compensated.

 On 27 April 1790, he became president of the Club de Cordeliers.
 On 2 August, Bailly became Paris' first elected mayor; Danton had 49 votes, Marat and Louis XVI only one each.
 In spring 1791, Danton suddenly began investing in property, in or near his birthplace, on a large scale.

 Robespierre, Pétion, Danton, and Brissot dominated the Jacobin Club.
 On 17 July 1791, Danton initiated a petition.
 Robespierre went to the Jacobin club to cancel the draft of the petition, according to Albert Mathiez.
 Robespierre persuaded the Jacobin clubs not to support the petition by Danton and Brissot.
-After the Champ de Mars massacre, Danton escaped from Paris and then lived in London for a few weeks.
+After the Champ de Mars massacre, a series of repressive measures against the heads of popular societies forced him to take refuge in London for a few weeks.
 Since Jean-Paul Marat, Danton, and Robespierre were no longer delegates of the Assembly, politics often took place outside the meeting hall.